pyne/ans2012/pres/pyne_ans2012_pres.rst

 Industry Standard I/O
 ==============================
-Additionally, we have I/O routines for a number of industry stadard codes:
+Additionally, we have I/O routines for a number of industry standard codes:

 .. break